 Meanwhile, at the behest of Marie Antoinette (Nina Foch), de Maynes, who is her lover, agrees to marry Aline, so that his noble family can continue, but he soon falls in love with her.
 Eventually Andre is ready to meet de Maynes in a duel, but complications keep them apart.
 Finally, one night at the theater, Scaramouche spots de Maynes, removes his mask, and the long-awaited sword fight begins.
 When he finally has his sword at de Maynes’ breast, he finds that he cannot kill him.
 Later, he discovers the reason why.
 His real father was the previous Maquis de Maynes, and thus he and Noel are brothers.
 As his adoptive father tells him, he could not kill his brother.
 This also means that Andre and Aline are not really brother and sister, and thus are free to marry.

-The idea that Andre cannot kill de Maynes because, unbeknownst to him, they are brothers sounds far-fetched, but this is to be understood metaphorically.
-In the motto of the French Revolution, “Liberty, Equality, Fraternity,” the idea of Fraternity is that all men are brothers and thus should treat one another as such, which means, in part, that they not kill each other.
+The idea that Andre cannot kill de Maynes because, unbeknownst to him, they are brothers sounds far-fetched.
+Not only are we being asked to believe that Andre, through some mysterious power of intuition, could sense that he and de Maynes were brothers, but we are also supposed to accept the notion that this would keep Andre from running him through, when men have been killing their brothers since Cain killed Able.
+But this is to be understood metaphorically, with “could not” standing for “should not.”
+That is, a man should not kill his brother, and so, given the brotherhood of man, no man should kill any other man.
 It is in this metaphorical sense that just before his duel with Philippe, de Maynes said, “A de Maynes is no man’s brother,” although he also thought he had no brother in the literal sense too.
-Of course, when we say, “All men are brothers,” we use the masculine gender to include both sexes.
-I suppose one could say, “All persons are siblings,” but that just does not quite stir the soul in the same way.
 In any event, all the confusion as to who is the brother (or sister) of whom throughout this movie, leads us to the question, “Who is my brother?” for which the answer is “Everyone.”